google/material-design-lite/src/shadow/README.md

-#Shadow

 ##Introduction
 The Material Design Lite (MDL) **shadow** is not a component in the same sense as an MDL card, menu, or textbox; it is a visual effect that can be assigned to a user interface element.
 The effect simulates a three-dimensional positioning of the element, as though it is slightly raised above the surface it rests upon &mdash; a positive *z-axis* value, in user interface terms.
 The shadow starts at the edges of the element and gradually fades outward, providing a realistic 3-D effect.

 Shadows are a convenient and intuitive means of distinguishing an element from its surroundings.
 A shadow can draw the user's eye to an object and emphasize the object's importance, uniqueness, or immediacy.

 Shadows are a well-established feature in user interfaces, and provide users with a visual clue to an object's intended use or value.
 Their design and use is an important factor in the overall user experience.